ServiceNow/Fast-LLM/docs/quick-start.md

 ## Step 4: Configure Fast-LLM ⚙️

 Next, we'll create a configuration file for Fast-LLM.
-Save the following as `~/inputs/fast-llm-config.yaml`:
+Save the following as `train-config.yaml` in your inputs folder:

 === "SmolLM2-135M"